mbalimade-it/fcc-html-workshops/03_video_display_using_iframe/README.md

-# Video Display using iframe
+# Display Videos in an iframe

-In this workshop, I learned how to work with the iframe element and its attributes.
+A simple webpage demonstrating how to embed YouTube videos using an iframe element.

+## Features

+- Embedded YouTube video player
+- Fullscreen capability
+- Responsive video dimensions
+- Security and permission controls

+## Technologies

+- HTML5
+- iframe element

 ## Screenshot